 Solution A - The steel structure shall be fitted with foam padding.
 The padding is to be compliant with ASTM guidance for Gmax impacts and with a calculated HIC value under BS EN 1177:2008 or in excess of 1.5m.
 Gaps in padding must be minimized using angled padding joints where possible to ensure overlap at joints.
 In addition a briefing must be supplied explaining the inherent danger of landing on the padding.
+The

-The Operator must ensure the briefing to all Participants is provided and that the Court Attendants are suitably trained and diligent in their duties.
-The Participants shall be briefed prior to entering any trampolining area.
+Operator must ensure the briefing to all Participants is provided and that the Court Attendants are suitably trained and diligent in their duties.
+The Participants shall be briefed prior to entering any activity area.
 The briefing must explain the potential hazards and risks of undertaking the activity and the correct method for using the equipment.
 The Court Attendants must observe all Participants and recognize inappropriate behaviour and intervene, with appropriate action when necessary.

-standard trampoline surface material and springs to attenuate the impact.
-The structural frame is manufactured as a robust steel structure with numerous uprights and bracing secured to the floor with anchors and a network of cross braces which spread the loads across the entire structure.
-This creates a framework capable of withstanding the repetitive dynamic loads from continuous one person per trampoline bouncing with an additional margin for safety.
-The Operator implements a procedure including regular inspections of the equipment to identify any damage or failure and a policy regarding prohibition from use should any weaknesses, such as broken welds or missing hardware, be identified.
-A procedure for the management of over-occupancy and over- crowding scenarios must be implemented and effectively managed.
+Solution B - The structural frame is manufactured as a robust steel structure with numerous uprights and bracing secured to the floor with anchors and a network of cross braces which spread the loads across the entire structure providing a structure capable of withstanding the repetitive dynamic loads plus an additional margin for safety.
+The Operator implements a procedure including regular inspections of the equipment to identify any damage or failure and a policy regarding prohibition from use should any weaknesses such as broken welds or missing hardware be identified.
+A robust procedure for the management of over-occupancy and over- crowding scenarios must be implemented and effectively managed.